 Blondie – “Call Me” (1999)

 Since the show has been off the air for almost 10 years, (we won’t count the “revival”) it’s easy to forget how many iconic musicians have played the show.
 Bon Jovi, Wu-Tang, and Ice-T have all made appearances, but Blondie’s is one of the best.
 While the performance is great even though it’s cut short, it’s the skit with Miss Swan that stands out.
 Miss Swan fronts the band singing her own incomprehensible version of the song prompting Debbie Harry to come out and ask what the hell she’s doing.
 Miss Swan then insists she wrote the song on tuba but allows Harry to sing only if she plays nice.
-It’s a weird bit you’d never imagine the singer being a part, but it happened.
-But hey, this was when Miss Swan was at hear peak.
+It’s a weird bit you’d never imagine the singer being a part of, but it happened.
+But hey, this was when Miss Swan was at her peak.
 Who wouldn’t want to be in one of her sketches?

 No Doubt – “Bathwater” (2000)

 For anyone who remembers No Doubt at their peak, this is how they picture Gwen Stefani.
 The weird, alt girl with her own style and sound.
 Stefani is slinky and cool as she sings, while the rest of the band ham it up for the camera, especially a topless Adrian Young.
 It’s a fun, energetic performance that reminds you how awesome both No Doubt and Stefani were.
 While I don’t mind her current work, it’s just not the same.